hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

 * Write a treemap with individuals and their info + names of the documents they appear in to a binary file called pdfNames.ser
 * Write a list of individuals with their info + names of the documents they appear in to a file called _..Output/individualsInPdffile_

-The script assumes
+The script uses
-* a folder called Lists with the following files:
+* Following files in the folder ../Lists:
      * letterConversion
      * MAss_Radner_conversion
-* a folder called Output with the following files produced with PNATextExtractor.java and PNANameExtractor.java:
+* Following files in the folder called Output:
      * docsInTextfiles
      * allDuplicates
      * ***Tero: eikö PNATextExtractor.java tuota nämä molemmat?
 Puuttuuko listalta jokin PNANameExtractor.javan tuottama tiedosto?***